WIRED-F/wired-f/README.md

 # 💫 About Me:
-Currently studying Cybersecurity and networking in mapua malayan
+Currently studying Cybersecurity and networking at mapua malayan

 # 💻 Tech Stack: